-In the late 60's after college, D'Acuti and a friend traveled around the country.
+In the late 60s after college, D'Acuti and a friend traveled around the country.
 Arriving on the West Coast D'Acuti fell in love with San Francisco.
 By 1970, she had moved to San Francisco and continued her nursing career at San Francisco General Hospital Emergency Department, eventually becoming Head Nurse.
 After 20 years in emergency medical care, D'Acuti felt it was time for something new.
 "I'd done everything," she said about her time in emergency health care.
-By the early 80s, with a move to Mill Valley it was time for a career change, she became a Realtor in Marin County in 1988.
+By the early 80s, with a move to Mill Valley, it was time for a career change.
+She then became a Realtor in Marin County in 1988.
 "They're both service positions," D'Acuti said about nursing and real estate.
 "I like helping people."

 Calming White Birch Trees, Ghostly Mt.
 Tamalpais, Graceful Pines, D'Acuti's paintings evoke many emotions and thoughts.
 "I think it's interesting how people see my art, everyone responds differently," most feel it is very calming, but mysterious also comes up D'Acuti remarks.
 In the tradition of Chinese brush painting, she paints from what her memory and imagination see, rather than painting from a scene in front of her.
 She might watch the fog roll over Mt.Tam or stare at a table filled with photos, and then sit in her studio and paint from memory.
 "This is how traditional Chinese brush painters did it."